benrfairless/user-profile-migration/MIGRATION-GUIDE.md

 # Complete Mac Migration Guide

-Step-by-step guide for using the enhanced migration scripts to rebuild your Mac from scratch.
+Step-by-step guide for using the migration scripts to rebuild your Mac from scratch.

 ## 🎯 Overview